-Social media listening is keeping tabs on how your customers and leads feel about your product, brand, and competitors.
-It implies monitoring and analyzing brand mentions, competitor mentions, hashtags, trends, discussions, and reviews to unlock valuable insights and act on them.
+Social media listening is the process of keeping tabs on how your customers and leads feel about your product, brand, and competitors.
+It requires monitoring and analyzing brand mentions, competitor mentions, hashtags, trends, discussions, and reviews to unlock valuable insights and act on them.

-In this article, you'll get to know why social media listening matters, the way it differs from social monitoring, uncover its types and learn how to make the most out of social listening tools.
+In this article, you'll get to know why social media listening matters and how it differs from social monitoring and learn how to make the most out of social listening tools.

 Why is social media listening important?

 Think about your favorite coffee shop or bakery.
 What makes it special?
-Maybe its staff remembers your name or even your favorite drink, or they know how much sugar you add to your coffee, or are interested in your preferences and allergies to offer you a dessert you're likely to enjoy.
-Or, they are just not indifferent to your opinion about all these things.
-One way or another, they care and do their best to provide the best customer service.
+Maybe the staff knows your name, favorite drink, how much sugar you add to your coffee, or your preferences and allergies, offering a dessert you're likely to enjoy.
+Or perhaps they are just not indifferent to your opinion on all these things.
+One way or another, they care and do their best to provide excellent customer service.

-Social media listening allows you to do just that without missing any social media information you could use to your advantage.
+Social media listening allows you to do just that without missing any info you could use to your advantage.
 Analyzing how users feel about your brand provides the following benefits.

-- Immediate interaction.
+- Reacting quickly.
 Special tools like Sprout Social or Hootsuite enable marketers to track their brand mentions on socials.
-This makes it possible for you to interact quickly with users, provide customer support, react timely to their complaints and negative feedback.
+This enables you to interact with users quickly, provide customer support, and react to their complaints and negative feedback timely.

-- Revealing unmet customers’ needs.
-Monitoring keywords and hashtags related to your industry allow you to find out clients’ pain points that are not solved yet.
-Keep track of the social media sentiment of your customers to discover their feelings about your brand.
+- Revealing customers' unmet needs.
+Monitoring keywords and hashtags related to your industry allows you to find clients' pain points that you have not tended to yet.
+Keep track of your customers' social media sentiment to discover how they feel about your brand.
 If the sentiment is down, you can get to know the reasons and take action immediately.

 - Forecasting hard times for your brand.
-Luckily, you can predict a crisis before it overtakes your company.
-Social media listening implies keeping tabs on sentiments.
-So, if you manage to find out about negative reviews and bad feelings regarding your brand early, you’ll be able to prevent a catastrophe for your company.
+Luckily, you can predict a crisis before it overtakes your company by keeping tabs on sentiments.
+So, if you find out about negative reviews and feelings regarding your brand early, you'll be able to prevent a catastrophe for your company.

 - Analyzing competitors.
-Knowing how people feel about your competitors is just as important as what they think about your company.
-Analyzing their campaigns, product releases, and social media strategy will help you uncover their strengths and weaknesses and use the data obtained in your strategy.
+Knowing how people feel about your competitors is just as crucial as understanding what they think about your company.
+Analyzing their campaigns, product releases, and social media strategy will help you uncover their strengths and weaknesses and use the obtained data in your strategy.

 - Discovering prospects.
-When monitoring your brand and product mentions on socials, you’ll uncover the segment of potential clients who are interested in your services but still have some doubts.
-These leads may ask questions about your brand in their posts to collect feedback from subscribers who have already worked with your company.
-The great news is that you can detect these prospects, provide them personalized help, send a demo, make a relevant offer, etc. This is your chance to turn more leads into clients.
+When monitoring your brand and product mentions on socials, you'll uncover a segment of potential clients who are interested in your services but still have some doubts.
+These leads may ask questions about your brand to collect feedback from your existing customers.
+The great news is that you can detect these prospects, provide them with personalized help, send a demo, make a relevant offer, etc. This is your chance to turn more leads into clients.

 As you see, social media listening provides businesses with tons of pros.
 Before you implement this strategy, you need to start with social media monitoring.
 Let's make the difference between these two approaches clear.

 These terms are closely related to each other and are implemented together.
-Still, they have differences.
+Still, there are some differences between them.

-Social media monitoring is the first step to understanding your customers.
-It means monitoring brand mentions and competitor mentions, hashtags, and trends to have a clear picture of your brand on socials.
-Tracking ROI and creating A/B testing campaigns are two primary goals of social media monitoring.
-Marketers using this approach are generally interested in customers’ engagement towards their brand.
+Social media monitoring is the first step toward understanding your customers.
+It requires monitoring your brand and competitor mentions, hashtags, and trends to have a clear picture of how your brand is presented on social media.
+Tracking ROI and creating A/B testing campaigns are the two primary goals of social media monitoring.
+Marketers using this approach are generally interested in customers' engagement with their brand.

-Social media listening implies looking behind the engagement metrics and brand mentions.
-With the help of this strategy, you can find the answers to questions like “Why are customers feeling this way about our product?”
+Social media listening implies looking beyond the engagement metrics and brand mentions.
+With the help of this strategy, you can find answers to questions like "Why are customers feeling this way about our product?"
 This feeling is called social media sentiment.
 Tracking it is essential for social media listening.
-Brands use the data collected to improve their marketing campaigns, customer services, and brand development.
+Brands use the collected data to enhance their marketing campaigns, customer service, and brand development.

 So, both approaches are crucial for maintaining healthy relationships with your audience.
-Now you might be interested in how to get started with this process.
-So, let’s consider this.
+Now you might be interested in how to get started with this process, so let's get into it.

 Since social media monitoring is prior to social listening, it is your starting point.
-To analyze any data, you need first to collect it.
+To analyze any data, you need to collect it first.

 To make the process less challenging and time-consuming, consider using social media listening tools.
-While choosing one, make a list of social media platforms you want to gather data on.
-They can include Facebook, Instagram, Twitter, YouTube, TikTok, etc. The more channels you choose, the more helpful data you’ll manage to aggregate, hence, draw more accurate results.
-Then, find a multichannel tool that can find data across all the platforms.
-This way, you’ll save money and time since each service requires some time to understand how it works.
+While choosing one, make a list of social media platforms where you want to gather data.
+They can include Facebook, Instagram, Twitter, YouTube, TikTok, etc. The more channels you choose, the more accurate your results are.
+Next, find a tool that can collect data across all the social media platforms you choose.
+This way, you'll save money and time since each service requires some time to understand how it works.

 To set the ball rolling, you need to create a list of keywords relevant to your business.
 They should include the following: